mailchimp/content-style-guide/03-writing-about-people.html.md

 - lesbian
 - gay
 - bisexual
-- transgender
+- transgender (never "transgendered")
 - trans
+- queer
 - LGBT

 Don’t use these words in reference to LGBT people or communities:

 - homosexual
-- queer
 - lifestyle
 - preference

 Don’t use “same-sex” marriage, unless the distinction is relevant to what you’re writing.
 (Avoid “gay marriage.”)
 Otherwise, it’s just “marriage.”

-When writing about a person, use their preferred pronouns.
-If you’re uncertain, just use their name.
+When writing about a person, use their communicated pronouns.
+When in doubt, just ask or use their name.

 ### Hearing